AT&T targeted by activist hedge fund

 AT&T said in a statement to FOX Business that its management team and board of directors "maintain a regular and open dialogue with shareholders and will review Elliott Management’s perspectives in the context of the company’s business strategy."

-"AT&T’s Board and management team firmly believe that the focused and successful execution of our strategy is the best path forward to create long-term value for shareholders," the company added.
+"AT&T’s Board and management team firmly believe that the focused and successful execution of our strategy is the best path forward to create long-term value for shareholders."

 Advertisement